oreissig/HRMReproductionMechanism/README.md

 * As replacement for the graphical representation of jump targets you can declare labels and use those to designate a jump's destination.
 * Lots of tiles are available on the floor, per default there are 9000.
+* You can enable _literal mode_ with `-Dliteral=true`, which preinitializes all floor tiles with their their index.
+This allows you to `copyfrom 23` to get _23_ into your hands, as long as you haven't put anything on tile 23.